AutumnRivers/HacknetThemeEditor/README.md

 4. Profit!

 # "Gotchas"
-* No sub-directory support for theme or background files yet
 * No editing AlienwareFX colors - you'll have to do that manually
 * Due to a bug with text input, the theme file name will always be the current unix time in seconds.
 You can manually rename the file after you export it